v2sCollections/City-of-Dreams/README.md

 - Adds the animation you see when you first pick up a weapon, configurable in the game.
 - Virtual Atelier adds an in-game store you can access from any computer in the game to buy weapons,cyberwar, clothes, drugs, vehicles and more.
 - In-game torch.
+- Game time tweaks to make days and nights twice as long.
 - Vendors now show their real names.
 - Improved radio lets you skip songs add songs and remove songs you don't want out of the playlists.
 - Immersive time skip allows you to still see the world around you when you skip time.